 - Salt and freshly ground black pepper

-Prepare the Chive-Shallot butter by combining the butter, shallot and chives in a small bowl.
-Mix well, then spoon the mixture onto a sheet of plastic wrap and form it into a small cylinder shape, about 1-1/2 inches in diameter.
-Refrigerate until firm, about 1 hour.
+Prepare the compound butter by combining the softened butter, shallot and parsley in a small bowl.
+Mix well, then spoon the mixture onto a sheet of wax paper and form it into a small cylinder shape, about 1-1/2 inches in diameter.
+Refrigerate until ready to use.

 Makes 2 servings